Jinzang/swift-path/README.md

 The Swift Path
 ==============

+While on retreat Lama Phurbu Tashi Rinpoche received many teachings on mahamudra from Bokar Rinpoche.
+These teachings were extensively supported by quotes, mostly from the great Kagyu Masters.
+Lama kept a notebook of these quotes for his own instruction and inspiration.
+When I asked Lama for instruction in the Tibetan language, he asked me to translate this notebook as an exercise.
+This is a transcription of the notebook, together with my translation.
+The quality of the translation is uneven and if you have suggestions for improving it, just ask on github.

-This repository contains a transcription and translation of a collection of quotes compiled by Lama Phurbu Tashi while doing the traditional three year retreat in India.
-The quotes are formatted as html and are structured as a web site with minimal formatting.
+TThe quotes are formatted as html and are structured as a web site with minimal formatting.
 The page names match the numbering of the pages in the original notebook.
 The letter a indicates the first quote starting on that page, b indicates the second, and so on.